seanrathier/reditviewer/README.md

     yield takeLatest(SUBREDDIT_DATA_REQUEST, getSubReddits);
 ```

-In this saga we determin if we should be querying for older, aor newer Reddit data.
+In this saga we determine if we should be querying for older, or newer Reddit data.
 After building a url we fetch data from Reddits,  and if that is sucessfull we dispatch an action SUBREDDIT_DATA_FETCH_SUCCESS with the data payload.
 The reducer will recceive the data and change the state.

 See comments in code for detailed explanation.